ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 - Replication is asynchronous, and might be subject to replication lag.
 By default, there is no communication between the primary and replica regarding consistency.
 It is possible for a read replica to fall far enough behind that it needs to be resynced.
 Replication lag can be greater when the replica is in a region far away geographically from its source database instance.

 - A read replica is a deployment with single data member and does not have any internal high-availability.
 It is prone to temporary interruptions and downtime during maintenance.
 If you have applications that rely on read replicas, be sure to have logic to retry failed queries, or load-balancing over multiple read replicas.

+- {{site.data.keyword.databases-for-mysql}} read replicas in Madrid (EU-ES): The deployment of read replicas in Madrid in the EU-ES region is currently suspended.
+Updates on availability will be provided as soon as possible.
+{: important}

 ## The Leader
 {: #read-replicas-leader}